Are you a recent South Australian university graduate looking to contribute to the success of our state?

 As you start your career, our experienced public servants will support, mentor and guide you.
 You’ll also have a former graduate to help you settle into the Department, and support from members within your own team.

 Build your professional networks, both within the Department and broadly across the public sector, and connect with and learn from senior employees and executives across our Department.

 Employment in Adelaide for a period of 24 months with starting salary at the ASO3 classification ($63,681 - $67,868) per annum plus 9.5% superannuation.

-We’re looking for graduates to work in the following areas:
+We're looking for graduates from a range of study disciplines to work in the following areas:

 Our Data Analytics graduates will be involved in areas such as data analysis and governance, business process and system improvement, and information technology services and support; and ideally will have a background in computer science, data analytics, data science, economics, information communication and technology, or mathematics.

 Our Economics graduates will be involved in statistical analysis, research, and trend forecasting in areas such as the innovation ecosystem, the skilled labour market, and strategic policy development; and ideally will have a background in economics, finance, or statistical analysis.